BCIT-SSD-2020-21/hauler-frontend/README.md

 <i>The software enables self-employed participants to profit from junk removal, small moving and/or courier/errand services.</i>

 <strong>Project Goal</strong>

-<br></br>
-<i>The aim for the team is to achieve a working model through which a user is able to create a post for the required services and a service provider is able to accpet a job. </i>
+<i>The aim for the team is to achieve fucntional mobile applications (User and Service Provider) through which a user is able to create a post for the required services and a service provider is able to accpet a job. </i>

 ### Product description